Wilder Shores

 Wilder Shores is the eighth studio album by vocalist Belinda Carlisle.
-Unlike her previous releases, which have largely been characterized as pop music, it consists of a series of Sikh chants performed by Carlisle in Gurmukhi.
+Unlike her previous releases, which have largely been characterized as pop music, it consists of a series of Sikh chants performed by Carlisle in Punjabi.
 It is her first studio album in ten years, since the release of Voila (2007), a collection of chansons Carlisle performed in French.

 Conception

 Carlisle commented on her inspiration behind making the album, specifically her practising of Kundalini yoga; "I have been practicing Kundalini Yoga for over twenty five years and in the last twelve years I have built up a serious practice routine and begun studying the mantras that are used in classes much more closely.
 I’ve always wanted to do an album like this but I never felt I was ready until early in 2015.
 It’s not just music on this album, it’s a science that requires an element in the voice called the naad.
 Naad is almost a transference of energy through the voice and it wasn’t easy for me to learn.

 "That being said, I am a pop singer so I could never be a traditional chant or kirtan artist as it would not be true to who I am.
 Wilder Shores is therefore still a pop album with the same structure of verse, bridge and chorus as my previous records but it is done with repetitive chanting."